Digital Badge in the Responsible Conduct of Research

 The UCC digital badge in the Responsible Conduct of Research is delivered by members of staff drawn from UCC Library, the Research Support Service and the Clinical Research Facility - Cork.

-The badge is ideally suited to research groups or research units, with shared data structures and working practices and is designed to encourage wider adoption and uptake of these principles collectively within whole research teams.
-The live session at the end of the course is tailored to the specific needs the group.
-All members of a research team can participate but it is essential for the Lead researcher/PI to be present and actively engaged.
+The badge is open to members of UCC’s Research Community across each of the four colleges, and all research career stages (postgraduate research students, postdoctoral researchers, research fellows, PIs/supervisors/mentors, research leaders & senior/academic staff and research support staff).
+It is ideally suited to research groups or research units, with shared data structures and working practices and is designed to encourage wider adoption and uptake of these principles collectively within whole research teams/departments/schools/colleges.
+The full day in-person workshop is tailored to the specific needs the group.
+All members of a research team can participate but it is essential for the Lead Researchers/PIs to be present and actively engaged.

 Course Content & Requirements